mtsk/software-dev-summaries/implementing-domain-driven-design.md

 * Encapsulate domain concepts and related logic.
 * Help make the model more expressive and precise.

--> design small, side-effect-free Value Objects to model important domain concepts (e.g., Money, Address, DateRange) instead of using primitive types.
+-> Design small, side-effect-free Value Objects to model important domain concepts (e.g., Money, Address, DateRange) instead of using primitive types.

+## Domain Services

+A Domain Service models significant business operations that don’t naturally fit within an Entity or Value Object, keeping the domain model expressive without becoming anemic.

+Services are used when:
+* A business operation involves multiple aggregates.
+* The behavior doesn’t conceptually fit inside a single object.
+* The operation represents an important domain concept.

+Key characteristics:
+* **Stateless** (no internal mutable state).
+* Express domain intent clearly.
+* Operate on domain objects passed as parameters.
+* Contain business rules — not infrastructure logic.

+-> Be carefull about creating “service-heavy” models that push behavior out of Entities.
+Services should be used sparingly — only when behavior truly doesn’t belong elsewhere.